Are you pregnant and want to know how to prevent diastasis recti?

-How to strengthen your transverse abdominis muscles (TVA) in pregnancy
+How to strengthen your transverse abdominals in pregnancy

-The TVA is the deepest abdominal muscle that wraps around your belly like a corset.
+The TVA is a deep core muscle that wraps around your belly like a corset.

 One of the easiest ways to strengthen your transverse abdominis muscles is to perform diaphragmatic breathing.

-- To do this exercise correctly, simply focus on expanding your belly as much as you can without raising your shoulders or shrugging.
+- To do this exercise correctly, focus on expanding your belly as much as you can on the inhale without raising your shoulders or shrugging.

-- Next, slowly exhale through your mouth and focus on contracting your abdominal muscles.
+- Next, slowly exhale through your mouth and focus on contracting your ab muscles.

 - Repeat this process a total of 8-10 times.